sachinchavan9/insta-downloader/README.md

-insta-downloader
+# About insta-downloader
-# Script for downloading Instagram Images and Videos
+insta-downloader is a simple Script for downloading Instagram Images and Videos